w3c/wai-quick-start/source/writing.html.erb.md

 [...
 Example of links in context, one with no out of context meaning, one clear out of context ...]

 [...
 Example of 'click here' in sentence, contrasted with contextually meaningful link ...]

 {::nomarkdown}
 <%= example :end %>
-{:/}

-{::nomarkdown}
-<%= tip :end %>
-<%= tip %>
-{:/}

-{:.attach_permalink}
-## Use headings to convey meaning and structure

-Use clear and simple headings to split up text into manageable chunks.
-Headings should be short and describe or introduce the following section.

-{::nomarkdown}
-<%= example %>
-{:/}

-[...
-Example of block of text with and without headings to provide clarity and structure ...]

-[...
-May be too long for an example, perhaps examples of using metaphor, or quirky headings ...]

-{::nomarkdown}
-<%= example :end %>
-{:/}

-{::nomarkdown}
-<%= tip :end %>
-<%= tip %>
-{:/}

-{:.attach_permalink}
-## Provide informative, unique page titles

-Provide unique titles to each page that simply describes page content or purpose, and distinguishes it from other pages.
-If including the organization's name in the title, it should usually go at the end.
-For pages that are part of a group, such as a multi-step process, include the stage in the page title.

-{::nomarkdown}
-<%= example %>
-{:/}

-[...
-Example of simple title, page title and site title together, and title as part of process ...]

-{::nomarkdown}
-<%= example :end %>